Croce Domini Pass is a sensational drive in the Italian Alps

 Starting at Breno, the road to the summit is called SP345.
-It’s asphalted in bad conditions and very narrow.
-The ascent is 20.5 km long.
+It’s paved in bad conditions and very narrow.
+The ascent is 20.5 km (12.73 miles) long.
 Over this distance, the elevation gain is 1.546 meters.
 The average percentage is 7.5 %.

 Starting at Ponte Caffaro, the road to the summit is called SP669.
 It’s asphalted in bad conditions and very narrow.
 The ascent is 23 km (14.29 miles) long.
 Over this distance, the elevation gain is 1.327 meters.
 The average is 5.8 %.